Unlock the power of personalized employee engagement with our affordable, easy-to-use one-sheeter.

 Designed to gather essential staff insights, including communication preferences, learning styles, work orientation, top strengths, coaching communication styles, recognition preferences, forms of appreciation, and celebration preferences—this tool supports more meaningful connections and better workplace outcomes.

 Perfect for onboarding or first-time use with current staff, this resource helps managers, HR professionals, and team leads gain a deeper understanding of their team members.
-By using these insights, you can foster stronger relationships, boost employee engagement, and drive performance and retention with a more personalized approach to management and support.

 The insights gathered from the Personalized Staff Insights printable may evolve over time, so we recommend reviewing them periodically.
 Colleagues might also notice differences between the responses provided and those observed in daily interactions.
 Any discrepancies should be addressed through open discussion with the individual.
 It’s possible that the team member may not be fully aware of a learning style or recognition preference they respond to more effectively or may not realize how they’re engaging with different coaching or recognition methods.